-In one of our recent posts on starting an online store we’ve been speaking on how to purchase, activate and install SSL certificate for your website.
+In one of our recent posts on starting an online store, we’ve been speaking on how to purchase, activate and install the SSL certificate for your website.

 Usually, if you want to get the SSL certificate, you have to generate a CSR and submit it to the Certificate Authority.
 The CSR (Certificate Signing Request) includes such information as your organization name, common name (domain name), locality, and country.

 Except for the domain name and additional contact information, a CSR contains a public key and it is generated together with the private key.